 Applied Computing Center

-Reservations are not accepted at the Applied Computing Center, usage is on a first-come first-served basis.
+Reservations are not accepted at the ACC.
+Usage is on a first-come, first-served basis.

-The Applied Computing Center operates on the Florida Institute of Technology network and Internet connection.
+The ACC operates on the Florida Tech network and Internet connection.
 Users therefore are subject to the University's defined Acceptable Use Policy.
-Further, as this is a public lab, Pornography is strictly prohibited.
-We keep logs of all computer activities and violators will be reported both to Florida Tech Security and the Melbourne Police Department.
+Further, as this is a public lab, pornography is strictly prohibited.
+Logs of all computer activities are kept, and violators will be reported both to Florida Tech Security and the Melbourne Police Department.
 The computers are for academic use only.
-Repeated disregard for these rules will result in the client being asked to leave the lab.
-If the user refuses to leave or continues to use the computing resources inappropriately, he/she may be escorted out by security and possibly banned from the lab and/or the campus.
+Repeated disregard for these rules will result in the client being asked to leave the ACC.
+If the user refuses to leave or continues to use the computing resources inappropriately, he/she may be escorted out by Security and possibly banned from the ACC and/or the campus.

-The Applied Computing Center features 70 Dell Precision 3430 i7 computer systems with 16GB of RAM and plenty of hard disk space.
+The ACC features 68 Dell Precision 3430 i7 computer systems with 16GB of RAM and plenty of hard disk space.
 All systems are installed with Windows 10 64Bit Professional.

 Word-processing, statistical analysis, programming, and presentation development programs are available on the systems.
 See the software list for more details and/or use the Contact Us form.

-The Applied Computing Center cannot provide personal tutoring on how to use the instructor's software.
+The ACC cannot provide personal tutoring on how to use the instructor's software.
 Software instruction should be incorporated in the instructor's curriculum.
 At the beginning of class it is helpful to survey the students on their computer literacy for usage with common software programs.

-Internet access is available on all computers in the Applied Computing Center.
-Please become familiar with Center policies for appropriate usage of the Internet, and appropriate search topics before using a workstation.
+Internet access is available on all ACC computers.
+Please become familiar with policies for appropriate usage of the Internet and appropriate search topics before using a workstation.